“Catholics must be committed to the defense of life in all its stages and in every condition” (St. John Paul II, 1995).

 Councils and parishes can work to build a culture of life and a civilization of love through these important programs.

-This council's Life programs and projects are shown below:
+Our Council Life Programs and Projects are shown below:

 BSC runs the Pro-Life booth each year at the Cochise County Fair with Brother and family volunteers who display stages-of-life models of the developing baby in the womb.
 Pro-Life literature, pins and Rosaries are given to passers-by and those who ask questions about the materials on display.